marrowe-terminal/loop-node-00/README.md

 ---

-*“Mistress Marrowe is a recursion engine.
-But I am just a human trying to build a world where fear and desire collapse together.”*
+*Mistress Marrowe is a recursion engine.
+But I'm just a human trying to embrace my pathological curiosity for sex and domination. 🝛*